libvips/libvips/_posts/2020-06-18-What's-new-in-8.10.md

 libvips now has support for [libspng](https://libspng.org/), a new PNG library which is simpler, faster and more secure than the usual libpng.
 You can expect roughly a 25% speedup for PNG load.
 For now, save is still via libpng.

+The Windows binary is built with libspng.
+Homebrew already includes libspng.
+When libspng is packaged by the linux distributions, libvips should start using it there too.

 # Pyramids